amountcastlej/Pickleball/README.md

 What's in it:

-➡️ Built a responsive full stack web application using Python, Django, Bootstrap, and SQLite Database for code structure and leveraged the reliability and security of AWS to deploy applications
+➡️ Built a responsive full stack web application using Python, Django, Flask, and MySQL Workbench Database for code structure and leveraged the reliability and security of AWS to deploy applications

-➡️ Implemented TomTom Maps API using AJAX to locate pickleball court locations
+➡️ Implemented TomTom Maps API to locate pickleball court locations

 ➡️ Designed end-to-end application including creating of a high fidelity wireframe using Balsamiq and wrote modular readable and well documented code via Github to enable easy maintenance and continuous integration of web designs